helidon-io/helidon/docs/modules/data-jdbc/imperative.md

 result mapping, then executes when the application invokes a terminal method.
 Helidon materializes the complete result before that method returns.

-Generated repositories use the same public API, so both programming models can coexist in one application.
-The
-[declarative programming model](declarative.md) is useful when Helidon can validate a stable set of operations during compilation, while `JdbcClient` suits operations whose SQL is selected at runtime.
+The imperative and [declarative programming models](declarative.md) can coexist in the same application.
+The declarative model is useful when Helidon can validate a predefined set of operations during compilation, while `JdbcClient` suits operations whose SQL is selected at runtime.

 The imperative model needs the runtime dependency and JDBC driver described in